Ranjan14/Network_Speed/README.md

 1.speedtest
 2.tabulate
 * Then copy this code and do execute
+* wait for some seconds to get the output

 # credits
 This program is copied from @python_genius on instagram